 Support for young people dealing with grief and bereavement

 When someone close to you has died, you don’t have to cope alone.
-There are a whole range of support services and resources available.
+There are a range of bereavement support services and resources available to help you during this difficult time.

 From face-to-face therapy and online support groups to websites, podcasts and Instagram accounts, we’ve gathered some ideas here so you can see what feels most useful for you.